 Engineered wood, on the other hand, is made to look exactly like real wood but way more resistant to moisture and not that sensitive.
 Believe us, sometimes it is hard even for the professionals to tell the difference between them both and the way they look and feel.
 Engineered wood is, however, manufactured to survive a more aggressive environment successfully.
-Its structure is made from a multiple softwood or plywood layers, glued together in a crisscrossed pattern which minimises the impact and damages, caused by humidity.
+Its structure is made from multiple softwoods or plywood layers, glued together in a crisscrossed pattern which minimises the impact and damages, caused by humidity.

 That said, you still need to make sure to choose a quality and appropriate sealing product with a high level of resistance and won’t turn into a subject of future issues.
 In general, the factory-applied finishes and sealants are very hard-wearing and durable, so make sure to buy quality products and materials to last for longer.
 Another option for bathrooms is laminate.
 However, laminate is not a real wood product, although it is made to look and imitate wood with an image, placed under a clear veneer.
 Laminate is a cheaper alternative and if you decide to choose it over engineered wood, simply make sure you buy a water-resistant product.